saaspassport/saaspassport.com/deal.md

 ### Side Deals

 If your use of {{name}} is covered by another, separate deal with Artless Devices, that deal, not these terms, govern your use.
-For example, if your company has a deal for use of {{name}} on a flat fee per month, you don't have to pay our per-closing fee under these terms.
+For example, if your company has a deal for use of {{name}} on a flat fee per month, you don't have to pay our published fee under these terms.

 ### The End